riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 programs.
 The development and dissemination of these activities were made possible by the EU project CHIPS of Europe and the Swedish Chips Competence center, SCCC.*

+**Dr. Joachim Rodrigues** *received his degree in electronic engineering and computer science from the University of Applied Science in Kaiserslautern, Germany, in 1999, and the Ph.D. degree in circuit design from Lund University in 2005.
+After being Digital Process Lead at Ericsson, he returned to Lund University in 2008 where he currently holds an Associate Professorship and is one of the directors for the multidisciplinary Swedish research center classIC.
+He is one of the founders of Xenergic AB.
+His current research interest is energy-efficient accelerators for Edge AI devices, chiplets, RISC-V processors and design flows.*

 <p align="center" style="font-size: 0.8em"><a href="#Top" class="backnavigation">To page top</a> &mdash; <a href="#Tutos" class="backnavigation">To tutorials</a></p>
 <hr style="width:50%;;margin-left:25%">